AritroSaha10/ReliefExchange-ICS4U/README.md

 # User Testing Results
 Our user testing results can be seen in [this document](USER_TESTING.md).

-# Directory Outline
-The description of each directory in our project can be seen in [this document](DIR_OUTLINE.md)

 # Authors
 This project was worked on by Aritro Saha, Joshua Chou, and Taha Khan as a part of our ICS4U0 (Computer Science) final project.